 The Utility recorded contractual services - other expense of \$20,381 in the test year.
 Staff removed \$1,570 for expenses booked outside of the test year or that were non-utility related expenses.
 Additionally, staff annualized the monthly fees for the WWTP contractor and mowing services for the test year, and removed an expense that was already booked in a separate account.
-Staff's adjustments to contractual services - other expense result in a net decrease of \$786 (-\$1,570 + \$100 - \$66 + \$750).
-Therefore, staff recommends contractual services - other expense of \$19,595.
+Staff's adjustments to contractual services - other expense results in a net decrease of \$786.
+Therefore, staff recommends contractual services - other expense be \$19,595.